mritunjoyh/bosch-assignment/README.md

 ### Evaluation Results
 ---
 After the Streamlit app completes evaluation, you will see visual outputs and performance metrics.
+Detailed evlaution is given in [Project Report](report.pdf).

 ## Model Training and Evaluation